-2013-14: Spent his first full professional season with the Lake Erie Monsters but made his NHL debut during the Avalanche’s Stanley Cup Playoff series…Received his first call-up on April 22 and played his first NHL game in Game 4 of Colorado’s first-round series at Minnesota on April 24…Became the first Avalanche/Nordiques player to make his NHL debut in the postseason since Randy Moller in 1981-82, and the only player to do it while coming from another professional league…Appeared in three playoff contests for the Avalanche and picked up his first point (assist) in Game 7 against the Wild on April 30 at Pepsi Center…Appeared in 50 regular-season games for the Lake Erie Monsters, registering 24 points (10g/14a)…Finished tied for fourth on the team in power-play goals (4) and tied for second in game-winning goals (2)…Missed 26 games due to injury…Scored three goals on Jan.
+2013-14: Spent his first full professional season with the Lake Erie Monsters but also made his NHL debut during the Avalanche’s Stanley Cup Playoff series…Received his first call-up on April 22 and played his first NHL game in Game 4 of Colorado’s first-round series at Minnesota on April 24…Became the first Avalanche/Nordiques player to make his NHL debut in the postseason since Randy Moller in 1981-82, and the only player to do it while coming from another professional league…Appeared in three playoff contests for the Avalanche and picked up his first point (assist) in Game 7 against the Wild on April 30 at Pepsi Center…Appeared in 50 regular-season games for the Lake Erie Monsters, registering 24 points (10g/14a)…Finished tied for fourth on the team in power-play goals (4) and tied for second in game-winning goals (2)…Missed 26 games due to injury…Scored three goals on Jan.
 12 at Milwaukee for his first professional hat trick.

 2012-13: After missing the entire 2011-12 season and most of the 2012-13 campaign due to injury, Hishon made his American Hockey League debut on March 9 against Toronto…Would go on to appear in nine games for the Lake Erie Monsters, tallying six points (1g/5a).